ibexa/documentation-developer/docs/guide/field_type_reference.md

 - the `selectionMethod` specified is 0 (`self::SELECTION_BROWSE)` or 1 (`self::SELECTION_DROPDOWN)`.
 A validation error is thrown if the value does not match.
 - the `selectionDefaultLocation` specified is `null`, `string` or `integer`.
 If the type validation fails a validation error is thrown.
 - the value specified in `selectionContentTypes` is an array.
 If not, a validation error in given.
+- the number of Content items selected in the Field is not greater than the `selectionLimit`.

 !!! note